rohitkadam1410/WoundTrack/README.md

 ## 🧠 MedGemma Integration

 This project heavily leverages Google's state-of-the-art MedGemma family of models:
-- **MedGemma 4B VLM**: Analyzes wound images to accurately segment tissue types (granulation, slough, eschar) and measure the overall wound area.
-- **MedGemma 27B LLM**: Analyzes the longitudinal data provided by the VLM combined with patient history to compute clinical scores (PUSH, Wagner), evaluate amputation risk (RiskFusion), and predict the healing trajectory (HealCast).
+- **MedGemma 4B VLM**: Analyzes wound images to accurately segment tissue types (granulation, slough, eschar), measure the overall wound area, and evaluate the longitudinal data combined with patient history to compute clinical scores (PUSH, Wagner), evaluate amputation risk (RiskFusion), and predict the healing trajectory (HealCast).

 By uniting these multimodal capabilities, WoundTrack acts as an expert "copilot" for tracking longitudinal wound progression.